• Skip to primary navigation

 • Chicken Plov

-Here’s the recipe for Jollof Rice with Chicken.
-As always, I’m hoping you’ll cook this and then come back and leave a comment to let me know what you think.
+Here's the Jollof Rice recipe.
+As always, I'm hoping you'll cook this and then come back and leave a star rating and comment.
+I love to hear from you!

 Print